xigxog/kubefox/docs/getting_started/tutorials/graphql.md

   <img src="../../images/screenshots/hasura_tutorial/k9s Initial Publish.png" width=100% height=100%>
   <figcaption>Figure 2 - Pods display after Fox publish</figcaption>
 </figure>

+A few things to note:

+1. We've deployed our App - `graphql-server` - once, and we have a single Pod running.
+2. There are 3 Pods running with 3 different databases:

+    1.  `hasura-dev` - Traffic to the `dev` VE will be routed to this database
+    2.  `hasura-john` - Traffic to the `dev-john` VE will be routed to this database
+    3.  `hasura-prod` - Traffic to the `prod` VE will be routed to this database

 Typically, connections to KubeFox Apps are made through a public-facing load balancer.
 To keep things simple for purposes of this tutorial, we'll use the Fox